The Church of Jesus Christ (Monongahela, Pennsylvania): Scriptures

 The Church of Jesus Christ teaches that the New Testament scriptures contain a true description of the church as established by Jesus Christ.
 The church teaches that this church is set up to be sufficient for life and salvation to all humankind.
 Both the Bible and Book of Mormon are considered to be the inspired word of God.
 All doctrines and faith of the church are referenced with these two books.
 No other books are accepted as scripture.

 Salvation

-The Church of Jesus Christ teaches that the church as set by Christ in the New Testament contains all doctrines and practices essential for salvation.
+The Church of Jesus Christ teaches that the church as set up by Christ in the New Testament contains all doctrines and practices essential for salvation.
 Adherents believe that the church today should contain every element of the early church.
 Humankind will be punished according to their own sins and not the sins of Adam and Eve.
-Little children, therefore, have no need of baptism to obtain salvation, as they are without sin, and are commonly blessed by the priesthood.
-Young people are permitted to join the church when they reach an age of accountability.
+The church believes that in order to obtain salvation, one must obey the Gospel by fulfilling the commandment of Jesus Christ.